 If you interact with us online – whether via our website, on social media, to make an online payment to us, in surveys or event booking system, or elsewhere – those interactions will always be conducted in environments protected by SSL encryption technology.

 If you make a payment to us online, we will never retain a copy of your credit or debit card details.
-Our payment processors (currently Square and Stripe) will retain secure details of the information they need in order to process the information.
+Our payment processors (currently Stripe) will retain secure details of the information they need in order to process the information.

 If you apply for membership, a grant, or a prize via a paper application, it will be scanned into electronic format and stored in a password protected facility which is firewall protected.
 The paper copy will be shredded.